 Maps allow you to visualize data in a variety of ways.
 For example, you can visualize population data for countries as a sequence of colors, such as from light to dark, or as proportional circles, such as from small to large.
 This flexibility allows you to tell different stories and discover hidden patterns depending on how the data is presented.
 However, because mapmaking is so flexible, you must make decisions when there isn't always a single best answer.

-With Map Viewer (formerly known as Map Viewer Beta), you can explore various styling options using smart mapping defaults.
+With Map Viewer, you can explore various styling options using smart mapping defaults.
 When you style map layers in Map Viewer, the nature of the data determines the styling options that appear by default in the Styles pane.
 You can then experiment with color ramps, line weights, transparency, symbols, and other graphic elements, and see your choices reflected immediately on the map.

-To learn more about smart mapping in Map Viewer, see the How to Smart Map story.
+To learn more about smart mapping in Map Viewer, see the following resources:

 Apply a style